This post may contain affiliate links. Please see my full disclosure for details.

 - Peel and core Granny Smith apples for the best flavor and texture.

-- Bramley apples will be your go-to cooking apples in Ireland or the UK, which are very sour to eat but work beautifully in baking, such as Apple Crumble.
+- Bramley apples will be your go-to cooking apples in Ireland or the UK.
+They are very sour to eat raw but work beautifully in baking, such as in an Apple Crumble.

 - Honeycrisp, Gala, and Golden Delicious will work as well.